-When a student believes their academic rights have been infringed or they have been treated unjustly with respect to their academic program they may seek a resolution of their concern.
-The student is entitled to a fair and impartial consideration of their case and the University has adopted procedures to ensure this.
-The student should take the following steps to seek a solution;
+When students believe their academic rights have been infringed or they have been treated unjustly with respect to their academic program, they may seek a resolution of their concerns.
+Students are entitled to a fair and impartial consideration of their cases, and the University has adopted procedures to ensure this.
+A student should take the following steps to seek a solution: